 Maximum loan to value

 Where the borrower wishes to borrow more than 50%, the rest of the lending will need to be taken on what is known as a ‘part and part’ basis.
-In these cases maximum loan to value is likely to be 75% loan to value.
+In these cases maximum loan-to-value is likely to be 75% loan-to-value.

-Part and Part lending
+Part and Part mortgage lending

-For example you may have 50% of your property value on an interest only mortgage, the balance on a capital repayment basis.
+For example, you may have 50% of your property value on an interest-only mortgage, the balance on a capital repayment basis.

 It is common today for lenders to request that borrowers have a minimum personal income in order to obtain interest only lending.